raelgc/win_us_intl/README.md

 Reboot.

-It works fine, but sometimes I have weird side effects in Xorg, like Firefox deleting the first accent on Whatsapp web (it appears to be fine on Wayland).
+It works fine, but I have one weird side effects in Xorg, like Firefox deleting the first accent on Whatsapp web (it appears to be fine on Wayland).

 # Alternative 2: Try with ibus